outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - changing definitions to very different alternate definition
           - 'tucked in his tie' or 'used unnecessary protection' or 'packed heat'
         - resolving awkwardness
-          - 'i dont hate your dick pics (introduces the problem, 'uh oh does she hate my dick pics'), I just think theyre (foreshadowing something that seems like a difference but is actually similar) more optimal when directed at professionals, such as doctors, who might appreciate it more than I ever could (optional: from a curiousity perspective)'
+          - 'i dont hate your dick pics (introduces the problem, 'uh oh does she hate my dick pics'), I just think theyre (foreshadowing something that seems like a difference but is actually similar) more optimal when directed at enthusiasts (or professionals), such as doctors/researchers, who might appreciate it more than I ever could (optional: from a curiousity perspective)'
         - mixed contexts/styles
           - talking about an unimportant matter in the same terms used for important matters
             - 'his parents couldnt deal with the idea of confrontation so they gently let him lose touch rather than disowning him outright'